MariaDB import CSV

 How to import csv windows in Mariadb

 In the above session manager dialogue, select the session name and click on Open.
-After clicking on open the main dialogue will appear that is given below.
+After clicking on Open, the main dialogue will appear, which is given below.

 MariaDB import CSV example